mike-barber/rust-fast-linear-estimator/README.md

     - as explained here: http://berenger.eu/blog/csimd-fast-exponential-computation-on-simd-architectures-implementation/
     - Remez approach is more accurate across the range than doing a least squares fit in of the polynomial in R with lm(...)
 - shibatch's Sleef library: https://github.com/shibatch/sleef seems to follow a similar approach

+The ARM algorithm is an exact port of the AVX I'd already implemented, just for 4-single vectors instead of the AVX 8-singles.

 # Results